sfigg/commercialization-public/manufacture/desktop/preinstall-apps-using-dism.md

 > [!Note]
 > Interested in preinstalling Microsoft Store apps, but you aren’t an OEM?
 For information about sideloading apps for organizations, see [Sideload Apps with DISM](sideload-apps-with-dism-s14.md).

-This topic how to preinstalling apps as part of your Windows image.
+This topic covers how to preinstall apps so they are included as part of a Windows image.

+> [!note]
+> Hardware Support Apps (HSAs) are Microsoft Store Apps, and the following instructions apply.

 ## <span id="BKMK_WorkWithAppPackages"></span><span id="bkmk_workwithapppackages"></span><span id="BKMK_WORKWITHAPPPACKAGES"></span>Work with app packages